 Orchitis is an inflammation of the testicles that can be triggered by a viral or bacterial infection.
 It is normally caused by mumps, but it can also appear with a bacterial UTI or STI (like gonorrhea or chlamydia).
 In these cases, men may also report fever, blood in the semen and pain with urination.

-What to do: You should proceed to a hospital to start prompt treatment with antibiotics and/or anti-inflammatories.
+How to treat: You should proceed to a hospital to start prompt treatment with antibiotics and/or anti-inflammatories.
 You can decrease discomfort in the meantime with cold compresses and rest.

 5. Hydrocele